anishathalye/gavel/README.md

 Interested in hacking on Gavel?
 Awesome.
 See [DEVELOPMENT.md][development] for a dev setup guide.

+## Users

+See [here](https://github.com/anishathalye/gavel/wiki/Users) for a list of groups that have used Gavel in the past.
+If you use Gavel for anything, please add yourself to the list (anyone can edit it)!

 ## Notes

 If you do end up using this for your competition or hackathon, I would love to